lizkim17/Structural-Thinking---Psychological-Constraint-2/Final Report/research-assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            - Use readr functions not base/utils functions (specifically, use read_csv and write_csv)

 10. Use `dplyr` and `tidyr` functions to transform data